-- Time required to install a baseline environment; - Supported environments that the solution can be installed on (Windows, Linux, etc.); - Out-of-box installation and configuration automation capabilities (e.g. scripts, profiles, templates); and - Quality and availability of documentation.
+- Time required to install a baseline environment or speed to provision a baseline SaaS Cloud environment; - Out-of-box installation and configuration automation capabilities (e.g. scripts, profiles, templates, SaaS Cloud tenants); and - Quality and availability of documentation.

 Monitoring and operations: how simple is the solution to monitor and operate?